-- FusionDirector connects to the iBMC over the southbound REST interface (complying with the Redfish standard). - FusionDirector connects to the E9000 server switch module over the southbound SNMP, NETCONF, or CLI interface. - The northbound REST interface connects to the upper-layer management software, public cloud O&M platform, or third-party management system. - The northbound WebUI interface is provided for O&M administrators.
+- FusionDirector connects to the iBMC over the southbound REST interface (complying with the Redfish standard). - FusionDirector connects to the E9000 server switch module over the southbound SNMP, NETCONF, or CLI interface. - The northbound REST interface connects to the upper-layer management software, public cloud O&M platform, or third-party management system.
+OpenAPI documentation is provided on the technical support website and the system WebUI. - The northbound WebUI interface is provided for O&M administrators.